-Note: Sliding participants must be at least 5 years of age and 44+ inches in height.
+Note: Sliding participants had to be at least 5 years of age and 44+ inches in height.

 Tips and Advice

 Below are some tips and suggestions to help you make the most out of your Slide the City experience (if it ever happens again).

 TIP #1: If you’re looking for cotton candy, chips or another snack, check out the vendor stall run by the local Kiwanis Club.
 It’s there most years and proceeds from items sold there benefit local charitable causes!

 TIP #3: Even though tickets are for “unlimited” riding, there will be lots of people so expect a fair bit of standing in line (including potentially up to a couple of hours at peak times!).

 TIP #4: The slide closes down at 6:00 pm, so, because of the long lines, get in the queue for your last trip well before that.

 TIP #7: If you like water slides then definitely check out the Cultus Lake Waterpark in the Fraser Valley.
 They are BC’s largest and are both reasonably-priced and impressive.

 Car Free Day Street Party

 Up until a couple of years ago, North Vancouver’s Car Free Day Street Party started just below the Slide the City water slide and continued along Lonsdale Avenue all the way down to Esplanade which is just a couple of blocks north of Lonsdale Quay and the SeaBus Terminal.

 In addition to the giant water slide, all along Lonsdale Avenue there were vendor stalls selling everything from food to clothing to all kinds of souvenirs.
 Car Free Day activities included live music, DJ music, artisan vendors, food trucks, community organization information booths and a beer garden.